divyyeahhhhh/Comparative_Analysis_Vitiligo_Progression/README.md

 ## Dataset

 The dataset used in this project consists of dermatological images of vitiligo-affected and healthy skin.
 It is organized into training and validation sets.
+Data was acquired from kaggle (https://www.kaggle.com/datasets/zienabesam/vitiligo-dataset)

 ## Preprocessing